 Opening an LHV bank account used to be possible remotely via video call, but current rules require you to physically visit LHV’s offices in Tallinn.
 This may change again in the future, but right now it’s the only way to do this.
 It’s a bit inconvenient, though it does give you a nice excuse to visit Estonia and see the wonderful city of Tallinn.

 As a Xolo Leap customer you can get pre-approved for an LHV account.
-I went to Tallinn to finalize the account opening.
-My visit to LHV Bank took about 30 minutes.
+I went to Estonia to finalize the account opening, which took only about 30 minutes at LHV Bank’s head office in Tallinn.

 The Xolo dashboard will show you a list of all your accounts, separately listing different currencies you hold.